 - KPIs for each role

-3. Understand the different locations your organisation operates in and if there are certain requirements needed for these locations
+3. Understand the different locations your organisation operates in and if there are certain requirements for these locations

 Not all business locations will have the same requirements for competency mapping – for example, some states have different legislation and requirements for workers – it’s important to be able to have these listed and accounted for in your competencies.